amgorelik/amgorelik.github.io/_posts/2018-12-11-treating-people-well.md

 exactly we would run out of money.
 It cost us nothing to do, and from what I heard the employees really appreciated that.
 I know I did.

-Why more companies don't do it our way?
-Many leaders are not comfortable with transparency.
-They feel like they have something to hide.
-They feel that people won't understand.

-And you know what?
-That's a powerful side benefit of forcing full transparency.
-If you are doing something you are not comfortable sharing with your people, perhaps you should stop doing that.
-And if you are doing something your people won't understand, perhaps you should explain it to them.
+Transparency is a complex subject, and there are many ways to approach it, ours being one of them.
+In the context of my argument, transparency is not necessarily a goal in itself, but rather the means to achieve a more important goal: honesty.

-* * *
+*

 What are the practical benefits of such people-oriented environment?
 For one, better employee satisfaction and better retention: the company wins.

+I talked above about picking the right leadership principles for you organization, for example prioritizing treating people well above increasing the shareholders' value.
+In fact, I believe that is a false dichotomy.
+We build successful organizations by attracting good people and creating the right environment for them to perform well.
+This is exactly what the shareholders will appreciate in the long run.

 There are also benefits to you personally as a leader.
 I do fundamentally believe in karma; but if we want to stay more practical, let's call it reputation.
 If you go out of your way to treat people with respect, they will notice.
 (If you don't, rest assure they will notice it too!)
 As your reputation grows, people who care about being treating well will come to you, and happily work with you, and bring their friends.

 It is, obviously, completely unrealistic to expect every single company to prioritize employees over revenue, or every single manager